BharadwajTolety/Debries-Take3/Frontend/Debris/Assets/Scripts/ReadMe_Scripts.txt

 #Game Folder will include all game managerial scripts.
 Game behavior and the likes.

 #Subfolders based on this organization are all right.
-But should always be arranged according to MVC architecture
+But should always be arranged according to MVC architecture.